 But in an effort to become more self-reliant, modern homesteaders are taking to themselves much of what our predecessors did in the past.

 Why Would Anyone Want to Live the Homesteader’s Life?

 For some of us, it’s the growing fears of our loss of individuality, our reliance on stores for everything we need, our failing health, and so many other things are what propel many of us forward to become more self-sufficient.

 It seems we aren’t really allowed to be ourselves anymore, by society’s standards.
 That we must be what everyone else is hits some of us wrong, and we want to break free of it all.

-Food doesn’t feel edible anymore because of genetically modified organisms in our food system.
+Food doesn’t feel edible anymore because of the genetically modified organisms that have been allowed into our food system.
 There are some laws being written and hashed through by lawmakers, but knowing that unmarked GMOs are in the food system doesn’t do anything to dissuade public fear.
-E

 For others of us, the inherent need to connect with the land and be fed and healed by and through her speaks to us of a life of peace and connection with God.
 It speaks of the kind of self-sufficiency that shaped our ancestors’ fortitude and inner strength.